Who can I take leave to care for?

-If you work at least half time, you are allowed to use your accrued sick leave to care for your sick child (see Minnesota Statutes 181.9413).
+If you work at least half time, you are allowed to use your accrued sick leave to care for your sick minor child, adult child, spouse, sibling, parent, grandparent or step-parent (see Minnesota Statutes 181.9413).

 Do I get time off work to have a baby?